 Jurassic Coast, Dorset

 Long cliff walks, cosy country pubs, picturesque villages, and dozens of stunning beaches make this part of England perfect for a romantic getaway.
-Set the mood by renting a pretty stone cottage, or try glamping in a fancy yurt or rustic log cabin.
+Set the mood by renting a cosy stone cottage – or try glamping in the nearby countryside.

 Scilly Isles, Cornwall

-Just off the coast of Cornwall, the Scilly Isles are another of the most romantic places in the UK.
+Just off the coast of Cornwall, the Scilly Isles are the perfect place to truly get away from it all.
 Although popular, the islands are nowhere near as busy as better-known Cornish destinations.
 So you have a pretty high chance of finding a beach all to yourself!

 Island life is slow-paced and relaxed.
 Spend the day at the beach, exploring on foot or by bike, or island-hopping by ferry.
-In the evening there are dozens of amazing restaurants to choose from, perhaps while you enjoy a coastal sunset.
-Importing goods is expensive so there’s a big focus on locally-grown produce and fresh, local seafood!
-Don’t miss the Crab Shack on Bryher Island – although you might have to be prepared for your other half to see you making a mess of yourself!
+In the evening, there are dozens of amazing restaurants to choose from, perhaps while you enjoy a coastal sunset.
+Don’t miss the Crab Shack on Bryher Island (but be prepared for your other half to see you making a mess of yourself!).

 Peak District